These are two of my sayings about fear. Try them on for size. See if they fit.

 Remember too, that nothing happens without action and, in this instance, it has to be action on your part.
 Take things slowly, take your time and enjoy the process if you can.
 You’ll never know if you are a success or a failure until you try.
 Facing and overcoming your fears, although scary, can be very liberating.
 Try it.

-And of course I have already posted a blog on this subject earlier.
-In that I gave other meanings for the acronym FEAR.
-My favorite is Face Everything and Rejoice.
+And of course, I have already posted a blog on this subject earlier.
+In that, I gave other meanings for the acronym FEAR.
+My favourite is Face Everything and Rejoice.

 - Inspiration for Today: Just Decide! (taniamadams.com)